DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/php.md

 ## Accessing active spans

-The built-in instrumentation and your own custom instrumentation will create spans around meaningful operations.
+The built-in instrumentation and your own custom instrumentation creates spans around meaningful operations.
 You can access the active span in order to include meaningful data.

 {{< tabs >}}
 {{% tab "Current span" %}}